NYPD to use drones to aid swimmers in trouble at city beaches amid lifeguard shortage

 If a swimmer is seen struggling in the waves, a drone can be flown over and alert them that help is on the way.
 The drone will also drop a flotation device that the swimmer can grab onto.
 The flotation device inflates once it hits the water, officials said.

-City officials last week said “some segments” of the city’s 14-mile shoreline will be closed this Memorial Day weekend due to lifeguard shortages.
+City officials last week said “some segments” of the city’s 14-mile shoreline will be closed this Memorial Day weekend because of lifeguard shortages.

-The Parks Department’s press office said Friday that “as with every summer, lifeguard assignments along beaches are made based on daily staffing and other site conditions.”
+The Parks Department’s media office said Friday that “as with every summer, lifeguard assignments along beaches are made based on daily staffing and other site conditions.”